-26.01 Each employee shall contribute two and one-half (2^{1/2}) cents per hour worked to the Employer for deposit to the Staff Education and Conference Fund.
+26.01 Each employee shall contribute two and one-half (21⁄2) cents per hour worked to the Employer for deposit to the Staff Education and Conference Fund.

-The Association will annually issue a receipt for income tax purposes to each employee in the amount of his/her contribution, and shall each pay period contribute to the Fund an additional amount equivalent to the employee's contribution.
+The Association will annually issue a receipt for income tax purposes to each employee in the amount of their contribution, and shall each pay period contribute to the Fund an additional amount equivalent to the employee's contribution.